Stripe Payment Link to a file download with a confirmation email in 30 minutes

 As of version 1.2.0, the cold start is a sub-750ms: 450ms for initialisation and 300ms for running.
 Hot start is 200ms thanks to caching.

-This means that for the user, especially if the Lambda is already "warm", the delay after Stripe Payment Link processing is almost unperceetable in most cases.
+This means that for the user, especially if the Lambda is already "warm", the delay after Stripe Payment Link processing is almost unperceivable in most cases.

-If you want, you can keep a Lambda awlways "warm" (get a server at that point?) but about $10/month.
+If you want, you can keep a Lambda always "warm" (get a server at that point?) but about $10/month.

 The figures assume that the email_mode is NOT set to ensure-delivery.
 If that environment variable is present, the time will increase by 120-150ms on average, for both cold and hot starts.